 For Resampling method, choose the method used to create the individual trees.
 You can choose from Bagging or Replicate.

 Bagging: Select this option to use bagging, also called bootstrap aggregating.

-Each tree in a decision forest outputs a Gaussian distribution as prediction.
+Each tree in a decision jungle outputs a Gaussian distribution as prediction.
 The aggregation is to find a Gaussian whose first two moments match the moments of the mixture of Gaussians given by combining all Gaussians returned by individual trees.

 Replicate: In replication, each tree is trained on exactly the same input data.
 The determination of which split predicate is used for each tree node remains random and the trees will be diverse.